Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 Adults who don’t get enough sleep are 55% more likely to become obese, and the rate is even higher among sleep-deprived children at 89%.
 (13)

-Cut the carbs to enjoy twice to three times the weight loss you can expect with other diets.
+Cut the carbs to enjoy twice to three times the weight loss you can expect with other diets using a low carb diet.
 (16)

 A study done in 2014 with nearly 20,000 people indicates nearly 20% of the respondents could be classified as food addicts.
 (17)

 Trying to lose weight when you’re dealing with addiction can be discouraging, if not impossible.
-If you are plagued with cravings and can’t control how much you eat, get help before embarking on a weight loss program.
+If you are plagued with food addiction and can’t control how much you eat, get help before embarking on a weight loss program.

-Focus on real, whole foods that don’t have an ingredient list; you’re more likely to achieve and stay at a healthy weight if you adopt the habit of eating real, nutritious food.
+Focus on real, whole foods that don’t have an ingredient list.
+You’re more likely to achieve and stay at a healthy weight if you adopt the habit of eating real, nutritious food.
+Cook at home more and learn how to make nutritious foods taste incredible.
+It can be hard at first, but if you choose just one thing (like eating a healthy breakfast, for instance), you’ll be much more likely to make real changes and lose weight without a restrictive diet.

 Eating eggs can result in a number of benefits, including weight loss.

-Studies show people who eat eggs for breakfast consume fewer calories over the next 36 hours, dropping more body fat that those who don’t.
+Studies show people who eat eggs for breakfast consume fewer calories over the next 36 hours, dropping more body fat that those who had carb-rich breakfasts.
 (19)

 If you can’t handle eggs, choose another quality protein to eat in the morning.